Overview

 - Delete the imported contacts and start over with a fresh import.

-Unless you imported only a few records, we recommend you delete, fix, and re-import the CSV file rather than manually .
+Unless you imported only a few records, Apollo recommends you delete, fix, and re-import the CSV file.

 To delete and start over: